Arizona Archaeological Society

 No one really knows what the Petroglyphs mean but some meanings are coming out.
 Petroglyphs in the American Southwest tell many stories from Astronomical to Cultural and some with connections to the Aztec and Chinese.

 Growing up in Snowflake AZ, Richard has always enjoyed the outdoors.
-He has hiked and picnicked in Norhern Arizona his whole life and has always wondered what the Petroglyphs were all about.
+He has hiked and picnicked in Northern Arizona his whole life and has always wondered what the Petroglyphs were all about.
 He is currently the President of the Agave House Chapter in Heber/Overgaard of the Arizona Archaeological Society.
 He is now retired and is able to spend more time looking for Petroglyphs and the meanings.

 January: 10, 2024 John D. Speth is Arthur F. Thurnau Professor (Emeritus) of Anthropology in the Department of Anthropology at the University of Michigan.